shanmukh05/IA-for-AI-Hackathon-COGITO/README.md

 ### Data Pre-processing:

-o all `mp3` files are converted to wav files using `mp32wav.py` code.
+- all `mp3` files are converted to wav files using `mp32wav.py` code.
            - Libraries used: pydub

-o Created embeddings(openl3) for both training and test data using pretrained audio models.
+- Created embeddings(openl3) for both training and test data using pretrained audio models.
            - Embedding size: 512

            - Libraries used: openl3, soundfile

-o There are different arguments present in openl3 which I changed to obtain different embeddings.
+- There are different arguments present in openl3 which I changed to obtain different embeddings.

-o Best embeddings are when [`input_repr=”ml256”, hop_size=0.5, content_type=”env”`]
+- Best embeddings are when [`input_repr=”ml256”, hop_size=0.5, content_type=”env”`]

-o For a given audio file embeddings are of shape `(N, 512)`. `N` depends on the duration of audio.
+- For a given audio file embeddings are of shape `(N, 512)`. `N` depends on the duration of audio.

-o I converted each embedding to `N`  `512D` embeddings and given same label to all those which I later used for training.
+- I converted each embedding to `N`  `512D` embeddings and given same label to all those which I later used for training.

 ### Training:

-o `KNN Classifier` with standard-scaler is used to train embeddings
+- `KNN Classifier` with standard-scaler is used to train embeddings

-o Libraires used: `sklearn`
+- Libraires used: `sklearn`

-o K Fold cross validation with different scaling methods, splits are also experimented.
+- K Fold cross validation with different scaling methods, splits are also experimented.

-o I experimented with different CNN models, created embeddings from pretrained models like `VGGish`, `edgel3`.But `openl3` with KNN Classifier gave good results.
+- I experimented with different CNN models, created embeddings from pretrained models like `VGGish`, `edgel3`.But `openl3` with KNN Classifier gave good results.
 Testing:

 o Finally, the model is saved and used for testing.
 In testing embeddings are created and then split in same way as in training.
 Predictions are made for each `512D` embedding and scores are averaged over all those to get final prediction.